emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ### Install and Configure ODBC Driver

-You need to configure the ODBC driver to be able to access the SQL Server database.
+You need to configure the ODBC driver to be able to access the Microsoft SQL Server database.
 You can use either FreeTDS or the msodbcsql17 driver provided by Microsoft as the ODBC driver (The connection properties for msodbcsql18 have not been adapted yet).

 EMQX uses the DSN Name specified in the `odbcinst.ini` configuration to determine the path to the driver dynamic library.
 In the examples below, the DSN Name is `ms-sql`.
 For more information, refer to [Connection Properties](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/connection-string-keywords-and-data-source-names-dsns?view=sql-server-ver16#connection-properties).